Literature Class

 All your English courses culminate in an in-depth, independent study (EN 441) of a literary work of your choice.
 Further hone your critical research, analysis, and communication skills as you investigate a significant classic work.
 This project will serve as your capstone, empowering you to confidently start your career.

-Your English Future
+Your Literary Studies Future

 After you graduate, your options are practically endless.
 Because you gain excellent communication skills, the ability to think critically, and a wealth of knowledge to pull from, your degree can open many professional doors for you in a variety of fields.
 You’ll grow into a well-rounded, flexible professional, ready to take on higher education or enter the workforce directly.